SirMotte/FGU-Theme-Hearth/README.md

 		Note: previously placed hotkey links must be re-linked to remove existing icons

 ## Compatibility Information & Known Problems
 This theme uses a high load order of 1500 so it can overwrite most extensions’ UI elements.
-Any extension that should override this theme must set its load order to 1501 or higher in its extension.xml.
+Any extension that should override this theme must set its load order to 1501 or higher in its extension.xml
 - Font extensions (e.g. by Mattekure) — may revert text color to black, making it hard to read.
 - Console warnings — you may see [Warning] entries related to this theme; these are harmless and indicate an unsupported extension.
 [ERROR] entries are 		serious; please report any errors mentioning this theme.
 - Chat Aesthetics Configurator (by Drowbe, maintained by rhagelstrom) — its font and chat color settings conflict with this theme.
 If you use it, set the 	configurator to default color in its settings.
 - PFRPG2 ruleset — if used, restart both the client and the launcher after installing the theme; otherwise action icons may not display.
 - Author extension by Celestian — currently causes storyframe list entries to appear black and hard to read.
 Avoid using the theme during world building while Author is enabled.

 # Installation - Forge (Recommended)
 1. Subscribe to the FG Forge item: https://forge.fantasygrounds.com/shop/items/12/view and update your Fantasy Grounds client.
 2. On your campaign's Details page, enable the extension listed as **Theme: Hearth** in the **Extensions** section, then launch the campaign.
 3. Done — enjoy the theme!

 # Installation — Manual (GitHub)
 1. Download the theme from GitHub: https://github.com/SirMotte/FGU-Theme-Hearth/releases
 2. Move the file named `Theme_SirMotte_Hearth.ext` into the `Extensions` folder inside your Fantasy Grounds Data directory.
 3. On your campaign's Details page, enable the extension listed as **Theme: Hearth** in the **Extensions** section, then launch the campaign.
 4. Done — enjoy the theme!

 # Customization Bonus Extension
 - To customize your GM icon, download the GM Icon Replacer extension and follow its README: (https://github.com/SirMotte/FGU-GM-Icon-Replacer/blob/GM-Icon_Replacer-Main/README.md).

 Enjoy!
 Sir Motte